-As a result of operating a Visa branded credit card, Vanquis Bank holds a banking licence and is therefore regulated by the Financial Services Authority (FSA).
+Vanquis Bank holds a banking licence and is therefore regulated by the Financial Services Authority (FSA).
 In its supervisory role, the FSA sets requirements relating to capital adequacy, liquidity management and large exposures.
 Vanquis Bank does not currently take deposits.

 CCD operates under a number of consumer credit licences granted by the Office of Fair Trading but is not regulated by the FSA.
 However, the Provident Financial group, incorporating both CCD and Vanquis Bank, is the subject of consolidated supervision by the FSA by virtue of Provident Financial plc being the parent company of Vanquis Bank.
-The FSA set requirements for the consolidated group in respect of capital adequacy and large exposures but not in respect of liquidity.
+The FSA sets requirements for the consolidated group in respect of capital adequacy and large exposures but not in respect of liquidity.